 In addition to that, the “LR” also refers to the design of the hydration bladder.
 This one is almost a round shape, while most other CamelBak reservoirs are elongated and oval.
 But this is a good thing – this design of the reservoir fits better in the small of your back, and offers you better stability on the road.

 The reservoir has a 3-liter capacity, which is more than enough to get you through the day.
-And, in comparison to some older CamelBak reservoir designs, this one even deliver 20% more water per sip.
-Plus there is also an on/off lever, which allows you to shut of your tube with just one hand.
+And, in comparison to some older CamelBak reservoir designs, this one even delivers 20% more water per sip.
+Plus there is also an on/off lever, which allows you to shut off your tube with just one hand.
 And that’s awesome if you want to prevent any leaks from the tube.

 You also don’t have to worry about the reservoir itself leaking, since it features a sturdy leak-proof valve.
-And the entire design of the fill-port was updated, to feature a handle which allows for easier refills.
+And the entire design of the fill-port was updated, to feature a handle that allows for easier refills.
 Plus, it’s just more intuitive to use this way.